terrykwon/lena_evaluation/README.md

 Installation instructions can be found in https://konlpy.org/en/latest/install/.

+## License

+Distributed under the MIT License.
+See LICENSE for more information.

 ## Acknowledgements

 This work was supported by Institute for Information & Communications Technology Planning \ Evaluation(IITP) grant funded by the Korea government(MSIT) (No.2019-0-01367, Infant-Mimic Neurocognitive Developmental Machine Learning from Interaction Experience with Real World (BabyMind)).